shoes

 Other rice: Anson Mill's Carolina Gold Rice is good especially for red beans and rice but it's a bit too expensive for the trouble.
 Carnaroli for risotto, bomba for paella, and Kodafarms has good sweet (sticky) rice, rice flour, and Kokuho rose.
 I've made but I don't really fool around too much with jasmine, basmati, or long grain rice.
 And I don't like brown rice.

-For pasta we go with Rustichella D'Abruzzo for spaghetti, bucatini, mezze maniche, farfalloni, and orecchiette.
+For pasta go with Rustichella D'Abruzzo for spaghetti, bucatini, mezze maniche, farfalloni, and orecchiette.
 There's a couple bulk sales a year at Market Hall for this pasta and I grab some when it happens.
-Otherwise, Barilla is fine and fresh, home made pasta is easy enough.
+Otherwise, fresh, home made pasta is easy enough.

 2024 restaurants to try list